 Process

-As we work with tbi bank for a while and we have been in the center of building many of their most critical presentations throughout the years (and we mean critical, critical), we knew what they were presenting.
-However, we still analyzed some of their latest presentations and asked them what else would they love being able to do.
-Once we had all this data, we kicked off the project.
+Since we’ve been working with tbi bank for quite some time —and have helped build many of their most critical presentations over the years (and we do mean critical)— we already knew the kind of material they were presenting.
+Still, we reviewed some of their latest presentations and asked them what else they wished they could do.
+Once we gathered all that information, we kicked off the project.

 Step 1